senbox-org/s2tbx/README.md

-Sentinel-3 Toolbox (s3tbx)
+Sentinel-2 Toolbox (s2tbx)
 ==========================

-A toolbox for the OLCI and SLSTR instruments on board of ESA's Sentinel-3 satellite.
+A toolbox for the MSI instrument on board of ESA's Sentinel-2 satellite.